-Audience, Conventions, Scope
+Audience, Scope, Conventions, and Formats

-This reference manual assumes that the reader has basic-to-intermediate computer and Internet skills.
-However, basic computer network, Internet, firewall, and networking technology tutorial information is provided in the Appendices.
+This reference manual assumes that the reader has basic to intermediate computer and Internet skills.
+However, basic computer network, Internet, firewall, and VPN technologies tutorial information is provided in the Appendices and on the Netgear website.